Laboratory for Image & Video Engineering

 At LIVE (in collaboration with The Department of Psychology at the University of Texas at Austin), an extensive experiment was conducted to obtain scores from human subjects for a number of images distorted with different distortion types.
 These images were acquired in support of a research project on generic shape matching and recognition.

 We have decided to make the data set available to the research community free of charge.
-If you use these images in your research, we kindly ask that you reference this website and our work listed below that makes use of them.
+If you use these images in your research, we kindly ask that you reference this website and our papers listed below.

 Please scroll to the end of the page to download the data set.